 |Mrs M. Adams||Suppoting lessons both in school and at Welton Waters|

 The department is a very supportive environment and is establishing RYA (Royal Yachting Association) Basic Navigation and Safety at KS3; this will be reinforced as the students participate in sailing at Welton where they will be progressing through the RYA Youth Sailing Scheme stages 1-4.

-Links have been made with local industry and prospective employers as to their requirements and with other secondary schools/academies who are delivering similar courses.
+Involvement with other agencies has been developing steadily over the past few years.
+Links have been made with local industries and prospective employers to find out their recrutment requirements and with other secondary schools/academies who are delivering similar courses.

 There are a range of enrichment activities: students staying afterschool to study Day Skipper Theory, a catch-up club at lunchtime to help students stay on track.
 There will be an afterschool sailing session made available on a Tuesday in the summer term.
 There may also be the opportunity for the students to participate in a Saturday morning Sailing Club.